iAbhishek91/google-cloud/Services/NW-01-VPC.md

 - Also VPC are logically isolated from each other.
 - connection between VPCs are done using VPC peering.
-- we can share and manage access b/w VPCs provided IAM, this is known as shared VPC.
+- we can also share and manage access b/w VPCs provided IAM, this is known as shared VPC.

 > NOTE: shared VPC are available for projects with organization.
 Read more about shared VPC.

-## VPN gateway

-Its easy to connect with Google VPC as they are global.
-VPN gateway allow us to connect on-premise VMs.
+### Shared VPC

+- Shared VPC is for sharing resource between *different project in an organization*.
+- Since this can occurs only within an organization, the *network adminstration is centralized*.
+- So Resource can securely communicate using internal IP address from the shared VPC.
+- **Design**: Shared VPC are commonly exposed to public for hosting resources and services which are public.
+The backend services cannot be accessed from internet as they communicate using internal IP address.
+Note IP address cannot be overlapping in shared VPC same as VPC peering.

+### VPC peering

+- connects two VPC using RFC 1918 between *same or different projects and same or different organization*.
+- Since this can occur b/w multiple organization, the *network adminstration is decentralized*.
+- To make a active VPC connection, VPC peering should be done from both the VPC, similar to VPN connection.

 ## Scope